Scene 1. Pi‘ilani’s ‘Auamakua

 Scene 5.
 Affliction

 Scene 6.
 Refugees

 Scene 7.
 Death in the forest

 Scene 8.
 Flight and Return

 Pi‘ilani and Ko‘olau is the score to a ballet that never was.
-The work is conceived in the style of a classic 20th-century large scale Stravinskian/Ravelian ballet, with a fantastical scenario based on the true Hawai‘ian story by playwright Gary Winter.
+The work is conceived in the style of a classic 20th-century large scale Stravinskian/Ravelian ballet, with a fantastical scenario by playwright Gary Winter, based on the true Hawai‘ian tale of colonialism, tragedy, and murder.